For Families

 Developing Self-Advocacy and Passing the Baton from Parent/Guardian to student

 Join staff from UMass Lowell (UML) Disability Services to learn more about the office and the registration and accommodations process.
-This session will also discuss how the accommodations process in college differs from what students and families may have experienced in the Kindergarten to 12th grade (K-12) system.
-Staff will also give tips and recommendations for supporting your student as they transition to UMass Lowell.
-Hosted on Zoom.
+This session will explain how the accommodations process in college differs from what students and families may have experienced in the Kindergarten to 12th grade (K-12) system and share helpful tips and recommendations for supporting your student's transition to UMass Lowell.
+This event will held on Zoom.

 Behind the Scenes Support: